laliberte/cdb_query/docs/install.rst

 These three requirements could be difficult to get right.
 It is strongly suggested that the user check with their system administrator or look through online forums to ensure that these three key steps are completed successfully.

+.. warning:: netCDF4 versions prior to netcdf-4.3.1-rc2 are likely to fail with this package and
+             version netcdf-4.3.1 is likely to require a more recent version of curl.

 Python packages requirements
 ----------------------------